kunalzambare972/spherical_bot/README.md

 ## Software Pre-Requisites
 1. Firstly we need to clone the software package github repositroy in raspberry pi file system.
 Since the repository is private you need to generate a personal access token for cloning the directory
   To generate a personal access token :-
-  1. Go to your Github Settings >> Developer Settings >> Personal Access Tokens.
+   i.
+Go to your Github Settings >> Developer Settings >> Personal Access Tokens.<br/>
-  2. Then click on classic token.
+   ii.
+Then click on classic token.<br/>
-  3. Select the expiration date and select "repo" in scopes for full control of private repository.
+   iii.
+Select the expiration date and select "repo" in scopes for full control of private repository.<br/>
-  4. Generate and copy the token.
-Keep it safe; you won't be able to see it again.
+   iv.
+Generate and copy the token.
+Keep it safe; you won't be able to see it again.<br/>

 2. Now open the terminal and run for cloning "sp-bot" repository
 ```